 As previously discussed, once you have an Emotional Support Animal letter, you will be able to live with your ESA in buildings that have a “no pets” policy.
 Landlords are also prohibited from charging fees and deposits in connection with ESAs.
 However, tenants are still responsible for any damages caused by their ESA.

-It is important to submit your ESA letter to your landlord or airline as soon as possible.
-You should notify the airline at least 48 hours before your time of departure.
-A landlord must respond in a reasonable time to your ESA request, and must approve your ESA before your ESA moves into a no-pets building.
-Airlines and landlords are allowed to request documentation from an LMHP regarding your condition and need for an ESA, but they cannot ask for your medical records or specific information regarding your condition.
+It is important to submit your ESA letter to your landlord as soon as possible.
+A landlord must respond in a reasonable time to your ESA request and must approve your ESA before your ESA moves into a no-pets building.
+Landlords are allowed to request documentation from an LMHP regarding your condition and need for an ESA.
+Still, they cannot ask for your medical records or specific information regarding your condition.

 Emotional Support Animals in Washington State